whoenig/uav_trajectories/README.md

 ### Visualize Trajectory

 A python script can be used to visualize a trajectory csv-file (3D plot, velocity, acceleration, angular velocity, yaw).
-The first argument is the file and the second argument is the quadcopter of the UAV in kg.

 Example:

 ```
-python3 ../scripts/plot_trajectory.py traj1.csv 0.035
+python3 ../scripts/plot_trajectory.py traj1.csv
 ```